TalkingQuickly/talkingquickly.github.io/_travel/2017-02-25-manila-to-banaue-and-batad-rice-terraces.md

 date: 2017-02-25 12:00:00
 categories: travel
 biofooter: true
 excerpt: "The Omayami Trans bus terminal is just 13km from Ninoy Aquino airport.
 A simple 35 minute (350peso) journey by taxi.
-Unless you are making it in rush hour - as we were - in which case I was advised the estimate is 'between an hour an infinity.''
+Unless you are making it in rush hour - as we were - in which case I was advised the estimate is 'between an hour an infinity.'
 So far so good."
 order: 90
 previous: "Hamburg to Berlin"
 previous_link: "/travel/2015-07-01-from-hamburg-to-berlin-and-warsaw/"